Browser width is too narrow.

 The kernel of OpenSIMPLY based on discrete-event simulation approach.
 The object-oriented structure of simulation modeling allows the project to be used in various areas.
 Both block simulation and Simula-like simulation styles are available for separate or common use.

-OpenSIMPLY as a system simulation software can find application as:
+OpenSIMPLY as a system modeling software can be applied as:

-The use of OpenSIMPLY is very useful for educational purposes.
-The clarity of Object Pascal helps beginners to make fewer mistakes due to programming language, but concentrate more on simulation approach learning.
 The model written in OpenSIMPLY practically requires no additional comments.
-The description of the model in terms of OpenSIMPLY gives clear image of simulation actions.
+The description of the model in terms of OpenSIMPLY gives clear representation of simulation modeling algorithm.

-The simulation kernel of OpenSIMPLY runs quickly enough and uses no system calls.
-Therefore, OpenSIMPLY can be used as a real time computer simulation tool in the industrial process chain control.
-As an example of such industrial process that can be automated parts delivery system which uses real time simulation application for the supply process optimization.
+The simulation core of OpenSIMPLY runs fast enough and uses no thread context switching.
+Thus, OpenSIMPLY can be used as a real-time computer simulation tool can to be implemented as a production processes chain on-fly simulation software.
+An example of such a manufacturing process is an automated parts delivery system that uses a real-time simulation application to optimize the delivery process when mixed traffic exists.